ansh25saini/FaceIn/README.md

 ## ⚡️ Agile Development Methodology

 I followed Agile Development Methodology to complete the project.
 Agile is an easy to handle and flexible development process which relies on light(short-termed) planning procedures.
 It allows faster adjustments and reviewing with an aim of keeping the principle of zero bug bounce.
-The cpmplete task has been completed in 4 sprints, as depicted in the images below:
+The complete task has been completed in 4 sprints, as depicted in the images below:

 <img width="705" alt="agile-1" src="https://user-images.githubusercontent.com/103529456/170895598-4d784122-8224-4639-afd3-0265091d049b.png">